-The Company paid total cash compensation to its officers of \$454,549 for the twelve months ended December 31, 2013.
+The Company paid total cash compensation to its officers of \$454,549.

-Included in accounts payable at December 31, 2013 is an aggregate amount owing of \$74,754 to the Company's officers and directors for fees and expenses.
+Included in accounts payable and accrued liabilities at December 31, 2013 is an aggregate amount owing of \$65,023 to the Company's officers and directors for fees and expenses.
 The Company pays related party payables incurred for fees and expenses under normal commercial terms.